-The HTA found the Designated Individual and the Licence Holder to be suitable in accordance with the requirements of the legislation.
+The HTA found the Designated Individual and the Licence Holder, the premises and the practices to be suitable in accordance with the requirements of the legislation.

 Compliance with HTA standards

 All applicable HTA standards have been assessed as fully met.